MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-enrichment.md

 > [!div class="mx-imgBorder"]
 > ![](media/enrichment-affinities-histogram.png "Enrich affinities histograms")

-Shown above in red, you can view the top brand affinities and interests for your customer base.
+That can be done within the *Insights* section (shown above in red).
+The diagrams shown above in blue present the top brand affinities and interests for your customer base.
 Note that the Y-axis in those histograms represent the number of Customers who have a specific brand or category affinity.

 **2. Exploring the *MsftAudienceIntelligence: Customer 360* entity on the *Entities* page**